KHFZ: History

 On April 1, 2004, 103.1 and 100.3 began an LMA with Waller Broadcasting.
 103.1 became a simulcast of KKUS the Ranch, and 100.3 became a simulcast of 96.7 KOYE.
 In 2006, Waller Media bought 103.1 and 100.3.
 103.1 became the first FM talk station in East Texas, and 100.3 became "Brisa" a regional Spanish format.
 The FM talk was dropped after six months with little results, and a simulcast of 103.1 and 100.3 began again with the "Brisa" format.
 103.1 changed its call sign to KMPA on July 30, 2010, and rebranded itself as KOMPA.
 KOMPA 103.1 was a highly successful Spanish format radio station in East Texas.

 On August 1, 2016, KMPA and sister stations KFRO-FM, KLJT, and KZXM were taken off the air and the staff of those stations were let go and locked out without warning by Susie Waller, the daughter of the deceased owner of the station, Dudley Waller.
 The website had also been deleted.

 Beginning August 10, 2016, this station was silent.

 On February 17, 2017, Waller Broadcasting filed for an extension of the Special Temporary Authority allowing KMPA and its three sisters to remain silent for an additional 180 days.
 The application also stated that a buyer had been found for the stations, and was expected to announce a deal to transfer the four stations' licenses, pending F.C.C. approval, within the next 30 days.

 On July 4, 2017, KMPA returned to the air under a Lease Management Agreement between Waller Media, LLC. and East Texas Results Media, allowing the latter to operate the facility until the license transfer for the facility was granted & consummated.
 The Kompa branding for the station was dropped, although the Regional Mexican music remained, newly branded as "Super 103.1".

 On October 31, 2017, KMPA's license transfer to Paul Coates, d.b.a.
 East Texas Results Media, was granted.
 Consummaton of the deal that sent KMPA and its sister stations KFRO-FM, KZXM, and KLJT to the new company occurred on March 8, 2018.

-On June 10, 2019, East Texas Results Media filed to transfer the license of KMPA and its three sister stations to Educational Radio Foundation of East Texas, who in turn applied to turn all four facilities non-commercial.
+On June 10, 2019, East Texas Results Media filed to transfer the license of KMPA and its three sister stations to Encouragement Media Group, who in turn applied to turn all four facilities non-commercial.
 The Foundation broadcasts Christian programming.

 "Super 103.1" left the air in mid-July 2019, pending transfer of the facility's license.

 The sale of KMPA and its three sister stations was consummated on October 8, 2019, with ERFET officially taking control of the licenses and facilities.
 As part of the new acquisition, Educational Radio Foundation of East Texas announced at the time that they would launch a full service Spanish language Christian format on both KLJT and KMPA.